ichen-lab-ucsb/SCAPE-BYO/README.md

 ## *k*-Seq Analysis
 This tool calculates *A* and *k&ast;t*, according to the equation *A(1-Exp(-k[S]t))*, for every sequence in a relevant *k*-Seq data set.
 It requires several input files: a file with sequence data/counts for a *k*-Seq "start" round, a file for each tested *k*-Seq round after selection has occurred, files describing the reaction conditions, and known or approximate normalization constants for each round based on the expected amount of DNA/RNA/protein present before and after the reaction in each sample.

+The code requires a "counts" file as input, consisting of three lines of metadata followed by one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
+Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

 ### How to use the script to calculate *k*-Seq results:

 To reproduce the numerical results reported in this publication, the python script `kseq_tools_v01.py` can be run as follows: